-Prerequisite: ENGL 1113 English Composition I (Required), SPCH1113 Fundamentals of Speech is recommended or approval of the instructor.

-This course is a study and analysis of business and industrial communication problems, an analysis into communication theory and instruction and practice in effective communications, including the memorandum, letters, various business reports, proposals, and professional oral presentations.
+Prerequisite: ENGL 1113 English Composition I (Required), ENGL 1213 English Composition II (Required), and SPCH1113 Introduction to Public Speaking is recommended or approval of the instructor.
+This course is a study and analysis of business and industrial communication problems, an analysis into communication theory and instruction and practice in effective communications, including the memorandum, letters, various business reports, proposals, professional oral presentations.
 (Fall)